Timothy C. Hain, MD • Page last modified: August 2, 2020

 (Image from Jackler R, Atlas of Neurotology and Skull Base Surgery (Mosby 1996, First edition, with permission).

-All of these procedures are rapidly falling from favor, because a newer procedure -- transtympanic gentamicin, is replacing them in most centers.
+All of these procedures are rapidly falling from favor for Meniere's, because a newer procedure -- transtympanic gentamicin, is replacing them in most centers.
 Nevertheless, they are still useful in individuals in whom gentamicin fails, or in whom the site of lesion is between the inner ear and brainstem (i.e. nerve lesions).

 Relative contraindications are bilateral vestibular disease, old age, poor medical condition, or CNS involvement.
 Any disorder that can be treated medically, should be so treated, before an irreversible procedure such as VNS is undertaken.
 As it seems likely that hair cell regeneration technology will eventually be available, another reason NOT to do a VNS is to preserve the connection between the inner ear and brain.
 Hair cell regeneration would not be likely to work after a VNS.